jimmielin/HW-Numerical-Analysis-Spring-2016/README.md

 **Note** These sources were uploaded in sync with the course homework in order to track my changes and contribute the potentially reusable algorithm implementations to the open-source community.
 (Pull requests welcome of course :)) Using them for coursework is greatly discouraged for obvious reasons.
 (If you are allowed to use library functions, you should use Matlab or Mathematica instead :))

+**Note** As the semester has ended, there might be no further updates to this repository.

 **License** MIT License.

 ## Contents
-This repository, as of 2016-05-12, contains implementations for the following contents:
+This repository, as of 2016-05-25, contains implementations for the following contents:

 ### Function Extrapolation (Polynomials)
 * Newton's Polynomial